byu-cs329-spring21/hw1-junit/README.md

   * @AfterAll
   * @Disabled
   * @ParameterizedTest
+  * @Nested

-Use each of the following assertions somewhere in the created methods:
+Use each of the following assertions/assumptions somewhere in the created methods:
   * assertEquals(expected, actual)	The assertion fails if expected does not equal actual.
   * assertFalse(booleanExpression)	The assertion fails if booleanExpression is not false.
   * assertNull(actual)	The assertion fails if actual is not null.